peter-conalgo/freesurface/README.md

 and it's not that hard.
 So far this is just an idea in version control, YOU can learn how to use version control as well.
 You will never look back!

+### What about Money??

+I love money, it's a guilty thing to admit to today, but I have to be honest.
+I am also not feeling guilty about admitting it.
+The thing is I also love
+lots of other stuff.
+It's all really my choice.
+I will continue to use it to get stuff that I want.
+I will continue to do stuff to get it.
+It does not matter who gives it to me, the objective philosophy is that human nature will make it all work out.
+It also implies that you have laws to ensure that is granted to each person no matter what.
+They can fuck it up if they want to, but human nature is to not do that.
+The thing to keep in mind is that this only a part of our nature.
+Science shows us that things evolve, if you are objective, you should also use science to your advantage.
+I will do that right now as I objectivly have the right to do.
+People just want to be alive and do what what they want as they see fit.
+We will collect and ditribute in many ways over time.
+Right now we do the money thing, and it is very popular, looks like it's sticking around for a while.
+Why should their be laws to stifle the evelution of human progress.

 ### What is up with the name?

 [Free surface](http://en.wikipedia.org/wiki/Free_surface) is the event in physics that causes fluids to level.